-Lock clamping lever 1 by pushing in the direction of the arrow.
+- Lock clamping lever 1 by pushing in the direction of the arrow.

-8.5 Adjusting the basic setting of the clutch lever
+8.5 Adjusting basic position of clutch lever

-Adjust the basic setting of the clutch lever to your hand size by turning adjusting screw .
+Adjust the basic setting of the clutch lever to your hand size by turning adjusting screw 1.

 Turn the adjusting screw clockwise to increase the distance between the clutch lever and the handlebar.